Jbleezy/BO1-Reimagined/README.md

 * Moon sidequest dialog in coop without Richtofen
 * Ceiling spawn cancels on Moon
 * Check if zombies are bleeding out on any maps while doing normal strats (add print statement to zombie failsafe death)
-* Test if players are able to grief teammates (need a 3-4 player game)
+* Test if players are able to grief teammates (need 3-4 players)
+* Test if zombies are attracted towards players on Verruckt on other side when power door is closed (need 3-4 players)
 * Check if PaP is showing take weapon hintstring for other players weapons for a short period

 ## MAYBE: